How Much Do Bookkeeping Services Cost in 2025-2026?

-The biggest mistake businesses make is focusing only on hourly rates instead of total monthly cost and consistency of service.
+The biggest mistake small businesses make is focusing only on hourly bookkeeping rates instead of total monthly bookkeeping cost, reconciliation quality, reporting consistency, and long-term bookkeeping stability.

 - Transaction volume